 - Uses only 3 Table spoons powder per 1 c water for cooking

 - Cheaper than instant powdered milk.

 I have read recently read that the Home Storage Center has changed their powdered milk formula, and it tastes pretty good.
 I am not brave enough to try it yet… I’ll stick to cooking with it.

 Doing research, people typically recommend storing 1 cup milk per person to drink per day.
 I only store non-instant powdered milk because I know my family won’t drink powdered milk.
-So in order to get the nutrients we need, I have more meals with dairy involved.
+So in order to get the nutrients we need, I cook more meals including dairy.

-What type of powdered milk to you use?
+What type of powdered milk do you use?

 If you liked this post, please let us know by leaving a comment below and clicking those share buttons to tell your friends.
 As always, we appreciate you taking a minute of your time to spread the word about preparedness.